 Senator Trator holds up the card.
 "And last but not least, the final contestant."

-Jules takes Kendra's hand and gives it a squeeze.
+Jules takes Lucid's hand and gives it a squeeze.
 "For luck."
-Kendra squeezes back.
+Lucid squeezes back.

 "Playing for the academy is Voss Sumner.
 Voss, are you here?"

-Kendra's shoulders slump.
+Lucid's shoulders slump.
 "I'm sorry Jules.
-It was a poor bet this would work."
+It was a poor bet this would work.
+I didn't know they would aim so high for the players."

 Jules nods, tears welling into her eyes.